Apgoldberg1/Dex-Net-5.0/README.md

 # Dex-Net 5.0 - A PyTorch implementation to train on the Dex-Net Dataset
 Dex-Net 5.0 is a PyTorch implementation to train on the original Dex-Net 2.0 parallel jaw grasp and Dex-Net 3.0 suction grasp datasets.
 It provides improved perfomance and ease of use over the orginal codebase.
 Dex-Net grasp quality models take normalized single channel depth images as input and output grasp confidences.
 This repo implements a model similar to the original GQ-CNN (Grasp Quality Convolutional Neural Network) architecture along with a new EfficientNet-based GQ-CNN architecture.
 It also provides an FC-GQ-CNN (Fuly Convolutional Grasp Quality Neural Netowrk) architecture for grasp quality heatmap generation and training + analysis code for the models.

+This project is created and maintained by [AUTOLab at UC Berkeley](https://autolab.berkeley.edu/)

 ## 📚 Original Work
 Dex-Net 5.0 is an extension of previous work which can be found here: